amorist/awesome/README.md

 ## Svelte

+- [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.
 - [yeemachine/theremix](https://github.com/yeemachine/theremix) - A webapp that celebrate the 100th birthday of the theremin.
 - [saadeghi/daisyui](https://github.com/saadeghi/daisyui) - ⭐️ ⭐️ ⭐️ ⭐️ ⭐️  The most popular, free and open-source Tailwind CSS component library
 - [catchspider2002/svelte-svg-patterns](https://github.com/catchspider2002/svelte-svg-patterns) - Create seamless patterns in SVG to use as website backgrounds, header images, stationery design and package design